lexcao/lexcao.github.io/_posts/2019-10-01-hello-world.md

 `thecodingnotes.com` Just ok, and a little bit long.

-So, I would keep it for `lexcao.github.io` until finding a better domain.
+So, I would keep it for `lexcao.github.io` until a better domain found.